UA-SRC-data/srpdio/src/modules/README.md

 Kaufman created an initial categorization of the variables for both EJS and ACS5, in which specific variables for this study were chosen.

-R. Walls used the initial categorization to gather all of the required variable into googl sheets at https://drive.google.com/drive/folders/1npFP_tMnzAGkPP_QtXoTEitbDj4mCbMW?usp=sharing.
+R. Walls used the initial categorization to gather all of the required variable into google sheets at https://drive.google.com/drive/folders/1npFP_tMnzAGkPP_QtXoTEitbDj4mCbMW?usp=sharing.
 She then used the text to columns function to break each variable into its component parts, which are categorical variables (see ACS5, below).
 She manually specified what the root quality for each ACS5 variable was (e.g, number of people, per capita income in the past 12 months (in 2018 inflation-adjusted dollars)).
 Root qualities are continuous or count variables.
 Walls manually created csv files with the root qualities and categorical qualities from both ACS and EJS:
 - `se_root_variables.csv`
 - `se_qualifier_variables.csv`

 Walls then manually manipulated these sheets to make separate files for each module, as described below.

 ## Root (data) variables/measurement data module (ACS and EJS)

+input file: se_root_variables.csv

+ID range: none, see se_data_classes

 The data variablees are what is actually being measured, that is numerical data that have values, including:
 - number of people
 - per capita income in the past 12 months (in 2018 inflation-adjusted dollars)